 Contents: In the end of the class each student is required to submit an individual report.
 The final individual report is the reflection of what you have learned in the course.
-You could focus on a few key concepts/theories and use cases and examples to illustrate these key concepts/theories.
+For example, you could integrate what you have learned from the lectures and case analyses to address this research question "what is an effective board?" in your final report.

 Grading criteria: The individual report is no more than three-page long excluding the cover page with your name, student ID number and individual report title, and references; and typed in single-space and 12 point Times New Roman.
 Please provide your references to the facts/data in your writing.
-Please email your individual report to TA and copy the email to the Professor before 10:00pm, April 19.
+Please submit your individual report to turnitin or email it to TA before 10:00pm, May 12.
 The Professor will grade your individual report based on the relevance and accuracy of your contents, the logics, rationales and depth of your analyses, the format and your diligence shown in the report.